nicubarbu/travel-agency/README.rst

 F3: Delete travel packages for a given destination
 F4: Delete travel packages that have a shorter duration than a given number of days
 F5: Delete travel packages that have the price bigger than a given price
-F6: Print travel packages that include a stay in a given interval of time (e.g. 10/08/2018 - 24/08/2018)
+F6: Print travel packages that include a stay in a given interval of time (e.g. 10/08/2018 - 24/08/2018).
+Valid packages:
-    valid packages:
     - start date is equal or greater than the input date and less or equal than the end date
     - end date is equal or less that the input date and